surma/surma.dev/content/things/ditherpunk.md

 ### Blue noise

 Both white noise and Bayer dithering have drawbacks, of course.
 Bayer dithering, for example, is very structured and will look quite repetitive, especially at lower levels.
-White noise is random, meaning that there inevitably will be clusters of bright pixels and voids of darker pixels.
+White noise is random, meaning that there inevitably will be clusters of bright pixels and voids of darker pixels in the threshold map.
 This can be made more obvious by squinting or, if that is too much work for you, through blurring the threshold map algorithmically.
-These clusters and voids affect the output of the dithering process.
-If darker areas falls into one of the clusters, details will get lost in the dithered output (and vice-versa for brighter areas falling into a voids).
+These clusters and voids can affect the output of the dithering process negatively.
+If darker areas of the image fall into one of the clusters, details will get lost in the dithered output (and vice-versa for brighter areas falling into voids).

 <figure>
   <img loading="lazy" width="256" height="128" src="./whitenoiseblur.png" class="pixelated">
   <figcaption>Clear clusters and voids remain visible even after applying a Gaussian blur (σ = 1.5).</figcaption>
 </figure>

-A source of noise that tries to address this is labelled _blue_ noise, because the higher frequencies (like blue light) have higher intensities compared to the lower frequencies.
+There is a variant of noise called “_blue_ noise”, that addresses this issue.
+It is called blue noise because higher frequencies have higher intensities compared to the lower frequencies, just like blue light.
 By removing or dampening the lower frequencies, cluster and voids become less pronounced.
 Blue noise dithering is just as fast to apply to an image as white noise dithering — it’s just a threshold map in the end — but _generating_ blue noise is a bit harder and expensive.

 The most common algorithm to generate blue noise seems to be the “void-and-cluster method” by [Robert Ulichney].
 Here is the [original whitepaper][bluenoise93].
 I found the way the algorithm is described quite unintuitive and, now that I have implemented it, I am convinced it is explained in an unnecessarily abstract fashion.
 But it is quite clever!

-The algorithm is based on the idea that you can detect a pixel that is part of cluster or a void by applying a [Gaussian Blur] to the image and finding the brightest (or darkest) pixel in the blurred image respectively.
+The algorithm is based on the idea that you can find a pixel that is part of cluster or a void by applying a [Gaussian Blur] to the image and finding the brightest (or darkest) pixel in the blurred image respectively.
 After initializing a black image with a couple of randomly placed white pixels, the algorihtm proceeds to continuously swap cluster pixels and void pixels to spread the white pixels out as evenly as possible.
 Afterwards, every pixel gets a number between 0 and n (where n is the total number of pixels) according to their importance for forming clusters and voids.
 For more details, see the [paper][bluenoise93].

 My implementation works fine but is not very fast, as I didn’t spend much time optimizing.
 It takes about 1 minute to generate a 64×64 blue noise texture on my 2018 MacBook, which is sufficient for these purposes.
 If something faster is needed, a promising optimization would be to apply the Gaussian Blur not in the spatial domain but in the frequency domain instead.

 > **Excursion:** Of _course_ knowing this nerd-sniped me into implementing it.
-The reason this optimization is so promising is because convolution (which is the underlying operation of a Gaussian blur filter) has to loop over each field of the Gaussian kernel _for each pixel_ in the image.
+The reason this optimization is so promising is because convolution (which is the underlying operation of a Gaussian blur) has to loop over each field of the Gaussian kernel _for each pixel_ in the image.
 However, if you convert both the image as well as the Gaussian kernel to the frequency domain (using one of the many Fast Fourier Transform algorithms), convolution becomes an element-wise multiplication.
-Since I my targeted blue noise size was already a power of two (out of habit), I could implement the well-covered [in-place variant of the Cooley-Tukey FFT algorithm][ct fft] and — after [some initial hickups][my wrong fft] — it did end up cutting the blue noise generation time by 50%.
+Since my targeted blue noise size is a power of two, I could implement the well-explored [in-place variant of the Cooley-Tukey FFT algorithm][ct fft].
+After [some initial hickups][my wrong fft], it did end up cutting the blue noise generation time by 50%.
 I still wrote pretty garbage-y code, so there’s a lot more to room for optimizations.

 <figure>
   <img loading="lazy" width="256" height="128" src="./bluenoiseblur.png" class="pixelated">